 • foreign travel

-As of January 1, 2020, apart from special cases, no Medigap policy can cover the Medicare Part B deductible.
+As of January 1, 2020, Medigap policy will only cover the Medicare Part B deductible in certain circumstances.

 There are basic costs for Medicare that include the following: